Duration

 Tracht Everywhere

 About 80% of visitors wear Dirndl or Lederhosen.
-Check our what to wear guide for tips on buying or renting Tracht - it is simply part of the experience.
+Check our what to wear guide for tips on buying or renting Tracht - it is simply part of the tradition.

 International Guests